keremet/insert_frozen/README.md

 # LIMITATIONS

-1. The extension doesn't support partitioned tables.
+1. The extension supports ordinary tables only.
+Partitioned tables are not supported.
 Insert rows into partitions directly.
 2. The insert_frozen function requires the Share table-level lock mode.
 If another transaction has executed an INSERT query into the same table, the function waits for that transaction to complete.